-Fact Sheet on Plutonium
+Backgrounder on Plutonium

-Plutonium is a radioactive, metallic element with atomic number 94.
-It was discovered in 1940 at the University of California, Berkeley.
-It has several unique properties which make it both very useful and potentially dangerous to handle.
+Plutonium is a radioactive, metallic element with the atomic number 94.
+Created when uranium atoms absorb neutrons, it was discovered in 1940 at the University of California, Berkeley.
+Plutonium was made during World War II for use in atomic bombs.
+It can also fuel nuclear reactors.

-Plutonium Isotope Half-Lives
+Isotope and Half-Lives

 Source of Plutonium

-Pathways in the Body
+Plutonium in the Body

 Production and Disposition